All-Around ESD and Heat Protection

-LED lighting systems require high-performance ESD and overtemperature protection if they are to live up to their potential in terms of lifetime, low maintenance costs and overall reliability.
+LED lighting systems require high-performance electrostatic discharge (ESD) and overtemperature protection if they are to live up to their potential in terms of lifetime, low maintenance costs and overall reliability.
 Protection components provide effective and cost-efficient protection for the LED arrays, their power supplies and control circuits.

 LEDs make a decisive contribution to reducing the energy consumption of lamps for indoor and outdoor use.
 Not only do LEDs consume much less power than conventional lighting sources, such as fluorescent and HID lamps, they also have a much longer maximum operating life – up to 80,000 hours and even more under ideal conditions.